Fashion in Ancient Egypt

 Make-up kits found in tombs were stored in chests and included bronze or copper mirrors, small jars of make-up or ointments and a variety of applicators the Egyptians used.

 Both men and women in Ancient Egypt wore make-up.
 It protected their skin from the damaging effects of the desert climate.
-They lined their eyes with Kohl, a black substance that served as a beauty aid and as protection against the glare of the sun.
 Cosmetic makers used red ochre to make rouge, and they mixed it with ointment to make lip balm.
 Malachite was used for green and galena for dark gray paint.

 Egyptians used perfume as a deodorant.
 They wore cones of perfume on their heads at feasts.
 When the cones melted, they released fragrances into the air.